 1) Reducing Vulnerability Skills

 - Altering drugs (only those prescribed by a doctor)

 As you can see, acronyms are front and center in DBT treatment, in part because it makes remembering these skills in important moments easier.

 You may also notice that many of these skills are generally considered effective skills, rather than specific skills for specific problems.
-While DBT focuses on the treatment of severely distressed individuals, the means of working towards these goals are not mystical or mysterious.
+While Dialectical Behavior Therapy focuses on the treatment of severely distressed individuals, the means of working towards these goals are not mystical or mysterious.
 The methods of furthering treatment are grounded in common sense and the straightforward practice of skills.

 In fact, these skills are so generally applicable that many of them have practical applications for everyone.

 Mindfulness is such a simple but beneficial practice that it’s hard to sum up the potential positive impacts in one section, let alone one article (but we gave it a shot anyway – see our piece on the benefits of mindfulness here).

 Mindfulness can be described as simply living your life in the present instead of being stuck in the past or the future (Tartakovsky, 2015A).
 Practicing mindfulness helps us become more aware of our thought patterns, our emotions, and how our thoughts and feelings affect our reactions to events.

 If your mind has you jumping on the thought train (i.e., one thought leads to another, which often leads to a “should” thought, which can lead to judgment), try to detach yourself from the thought by telling yourself about the thought you are having (e.g., “There’s a thought about the errand I need to run after work”).
 This can help you refocus on your current practice and remind yourself that you have thoughts, but you are not your thoughts (Tartakovsky, 2015A).

 If you’re interested in learning more about how to practice mindfulness, check out our post on mindfulness exercises and techniques here.